oneillero/erobank/README.md

 # EROBank

-ERO Bank is a web application that provides banking services and financial management tools to its users.
+Project Title: ERO Bank.
+Description: This is a web application that provides banking services and financial management tools to its users.
 It allows users to perform various banking operations, such as account balance check, fund deposits, withdrawals, and transaction history review.
 The application is built using React for the frontend, with a focus on creating a user-friendly and intuitive interface.
 Strapi was utilized for the backend.
 This app is deployed to the cloud using AWS S3 bucket.
+It was built for my MIT full-stack (MERN) project.

 ## Features